Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

 Keep your eyes on the output of the build process.
 You will find the steps in the Dockerfile are executed sequencially, and some output (e.g. the output from ``yum install``) looks like as if you are running in a CentOS7 system.

-What interesting to notice are lines with random hashcodes on them.
+What interesting to notice are lines with hash strings.
 For example:

 .. code-block:: none